On the Notion of Equal Figures in Euclid: Equal quadrilaterals

 \subsection{Verification of the axioms {\tt EFPermutation} and {\tt EFsymmetric}}

-The axiom {\tt EFpermutation} says that a quadrilateral is equal to any quadrilateral obtained by a cyclic permutation of the vertices.
+The axiom {\tt EFpermutation} says that a quadrilateral is equal to any quadrilateral obtained by a permutation of the vertices, provided the two quadrilaterals have the same (set of) diagonals.
+(That is, you can't just switch two adjacent vertices.)
 Since all such permuted quadrilaterals have the same two circumscribed rectangles, the verification of the axiom is immediate.

 The axiom {\tt EFsymmetric} follows immediately from the symmetry of the relation of ``equal rectangles.''
 The axiom {\tt EFtransitive} similarly follows from the transitivity of ``equal rectangles''.